ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 Moreover, **COBIT**, as a framework, also provides:
-1. **Mmaturity models**,
+1. **Maturity models**,
 2. **Critical success factors**,
 3. **Main objective indicators**, and
-4. **Implementation of indicators and administrative guidelines, etc.
+4. **Implementation of indicators and administrative guidelines**, etc.

-There is also certifications related to this framework, which aims to showcase the IT professinal knowledge on the COBIT `foundations` and `principles`, and to bring it closer to the core of the organization and its strategic plans:
+The COBIT framework may also provide many sets of certifications, which aims to showcase the IT professinal knowledge on the COBIT `foundations` and `principles`, and to bring it closer to the core of the organization and its strategic plans:
 1. **COBIT 5 Foundation**
 2. **COBIT 5 Implementation**
 3. **COBIT 5 Assessor**